camlinke/wordcount/part1_revision.md

 $ pip freeze > requirements.txt
 ```

-Open up app.py in your favorite editor and add the following code to *app.py*:
+Open up *app.py* in your favorite editor and add the following code:

 ```python
 from flask import Flask